zzzvi/learngit/readme.txt

-Creat a new branch is quick.
+Creat a new branch is quick & simple.